Since 2012, iMoney has been helping Malaysians make quick and well-informed financial decisions through its multi-function online platform.

 While we assist our customers with credit card and loan applications, iMoney is not a financial institution, so we cannot help consolidate your debts or take deposits.

 The good news is, you can do so with a balance transfer credit card for your credit card debts.
 Balance transfer allows a credit card holder to shift debt from an existing credit card with a high annual interest rate to one with a lower interest rate, or even 0% rate over a fixed period.
-For instance, Maybank 2 Cards offer 0% interest for 12 months, at an upfront fee of just 3% for balance transfer.

 The catch is, you will need a pretty decent credit score to qualify for a balance transfer, and may not qualify if you have a barrage of existing debt.